StockNews.com Begins Coverage on China Natural Resources (NASDAQ:CHNR)

-StockNews.com started coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a research note issued on Thursday.
-The brokerage set a “sell” rating on the basic materials company’s stock.
+StockNews.com started coverage on shares of China Natural Resources (NASDAQ:CHNR – Get Rating) in a research note issued to investors on Friday.
+The firm set a “sell” rating on the basic materials company’s stock.

-Shares of CHNR opened at $1.13 on Thursday.
-China Natural Resources has a twelve month low of $0.56 and a twelve month high of $2.17.
-The company’s fifty day simple moving average is $0.88 and its 200-day simple moving average is $1.01.
+NASDAQ CHNR opened at $0.92 on Friday.
+China Natural Resources has a fifty-two week low of $0.56 and a fifty-two week high of $2.17.
+The stock has a 50 day simple moving average of $0.90 and a two-hundred day simple moving average of $1.00.

-An institutional investor recently bought a new position in China Natural Resources stock.
-Citadel Advisors LLC bought a new stake in China Natural Resources, Inc. (NASDAQ:CHNR – Get Rating) during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 30,675 shares of the basic materials company’s stock, valued at approximately $38,000.
-Citadel Advisors LLC owned 0.12% of China Natural Resources at the end of the most recent quarter.
+A hedge fund recently raised its stake in China Natural Resources stock.
+Citadel Advisors LLC lifted its position in China Natural Resources, Inc. (NASDAQ:CHNR – Get Rating) by 47.1% in the 4th quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 45,122 shares of the basic materials company’s stock after acquiring an additional 14,447 shares during the period.
+Citadel Advisors LLC owned 0.18% of China Natural Resources worth $26,000 as of its most recent SEC filing.
 Institutional investors own 1.26% of the company’s stock.

 China Natural Resources, Inc operates as a holding company.
 The firm engages in the exploration for lead, silver, and other metals in the Inner Mongolia Autonomous Region of China.
 It operates through the following segments: Exploration & Mining and Corporate Activities.
 The company was founded on December 14, 1993 and is headquartered in Hong Kong.